When applying for business loans and finance, the more information you can supply the better.

-As with any large business decision, you'll want to be informed as much as possible before you lodge an application.
-That's why it's a good idea to use tools like our business loan calculator to assess what you might need to borrow.
+You should be as informed as possible before you lodge your application.
+You can use tools like our business loan calculator to assess how much you might need to borrow.
 It can also help you determine the types of repayments you'll have to make before you start the application process.

 Other business moments

 Get in touch

 Let us help with your business banking needs.
 Request a call back to chat with one of our business bankers.

 Visit our business banking contact page for how-to-guides, FAQs and contact numbers.